 New York: Harcourt, Brace, 1934.
-First Edition, as stated.
+First Printing.
 Hardcover.
-First Edition, so stated, with the publisher's errata slip tipped tipped in between the copyright and dedication pages, denoting the first state.
+First Edition, so stated, with the publisher's errata slip tipped in between the copyright and dedication pages, denoting the first state.
 8vo: ,302pp.
 Publisher's black cloth, spine lettered in gold, top edge stained yellow; second-state pictorial dust jacket (with reviews on back panel), correctly priced $2.50.
-Fine, square and tight (positively unread), pages immaculate; in a Very Good, completely unrestored jacket, marred chiefly by a v-shaped, one-inch loss to head of the spine, affecting the letters 'ntment' and 'rra;' otherwise clean and vibrant.
+Fine, square and tight (apparently unread), pages immaculate.
+Very Good, completely unrestored jacket, marred chiefly by a v-shaped, one-inch loss to head of spine, affecting the letters 'ntment' and 'rra;' otherwise clean and vibrant.
 The author's seminal first novel, easily his most desirable and scarcest work.
 Bruccoli A2.1.a.
 Modern Library 100, 22.
 Time 100.
-Fine / Very Good.
+Hanna 2700.
+Coan, p.
+118. Fine / Very Good.
 Item #BB0572